Avaiga/taipy-getting-started/steps/explain_md/step_7_GUI_first_scenario.md

 """
 ```

-The code around the GUI has evolved. `create_scenario` is creating a scenario and submitting with the `submit` function. `update_chart` is updating the chart based upon the selected scenario and pipeline.
+The code around the GUI has evolved. `create_scenario` is creating a scenario and submitting it with the `submit` function. `update_chart` is updating the chart based upon the selected scenario and pipeline.

 create_scenario > submit

 button > update_chart

 ```python
 def create_scenario():
     print("Creating scenario...")